RianTavares/node-crawler/README.md

 4. run `docker ps` if you want to see the containers started
 5. Now  with the API running into the container just do a `POST` request with the URL `http://localhost:3002/api/v1/login`
 6. Remember that as configured in Dockerfile the port now is `3002`
-7. Don't forget to pass username:`root` and password:`123` into the body of this request
+7. Don't forget to pass username:`root` and password:`123` into the body of this request with the option `x-www-for-urlencoded` selected
 8. Copy the request response
 9. Open a `GET` request with the URL `http://localhost:3000/api/v1/info` and choose the tab "Authorization" with the type `Bearer Token`
 10. Then paste the request response previously copied in step 7 into "Token" input and send the request